fspaolo/mywebsite/pages/research/index.md

 # Research Projects

-I study how human activities impact the ocean and the Earth's climate overall.
+I study how human activities impact the ocean and the Earth's climate system.
 I use machine learning to analyze global feeds of satellite data and reveal environmental patterns of change.
 I am a strong advocate of open source and open data!

 ---